Our Strategic framework outlines our vision, objectives, strategies, performance indicators and risk management

 The strategies we implement reflect the functions of the Commission under the Act, and include:

 We are required to develop a whole of government strategic plan in consultation with consumers, families, carers, government and non-government stakeholders.
 The Commission’s role is to facilitate, support and report on implementation of the Queensland Mental Health, Drug and Alcohol Strategic Plan.
 Learn more >

 We undertake reviews and research and prepare reports to provide advice and inform decision-making, build the evidence-base, support innovation and identify good practice.
 Learn more >

 - Awareness and promotion

 We play a key role in facilitating and promoting awareness, prevention and early intervention by supporting whole-of-government and whole-of-community action.
 Learn more >

 - Engage and enable

-We are responsible for establishing and supporting mechanisms that support collaborative, representative, transparent and accountable system performance.
+We are responsible for establishing and supporting mechanisms that promote collaborative, representative, transparent and accountable system leadership and performance.
 Learn more >